Editor’s Note: New York by Rail updated this July 2020 blog experience to include current information.

 Status: Open to the public one day per year, in October, during Open House New York, otherwise only occasional tours.
 You can walk to the exterior, year-round.
 212-360-8163

-Sometimes called the Tarrytown Lighthouse or Kingsland Point Lighthouse, this five-story lighthouse was once a half-mile offshore, warning ships of dangerous shoals that lay on the east side of the Hudson River.
-Over the years, landfill changed the coastline, thus changing the location of the lighthouse which is now on the shoreline.
-The light was automated in the mid 1950s, but by the 1960s was no longer needed because of navigational lights on the Tappan Zee Bridge (now the Governor Mario M. Cuomo Bridge).
+Sometimes called the Tarrytown Lighthouse or Kingsland Point Lighthouse, this five-story lighthouse was once a half-mile offshore, warning ships of dangerous shoals that lay on the eastern shore of the Hudson River.
+Over the years, landfill from a now-demolished General Motors factory changed the coastline, and that changed the location of the lighthouse, which now sits on the shore.
+The light was automated in the mid-1950s, but by the 1960s was no longer needed because of navigational lights on the Tappan Zee Bridge (now the Governor Mario M. Cuomo Bridge).

 See It from the Train: Between Yonkers (YNY) and Croton-on-Hudson (CRT), on the east side of the Hudson River, just past the Governor Mario M. Cuomo Bridge.